 Praise God for our faith in Jesus during the unpredictable pandemic storm.
 We have persevered and are glad to bring good tidings to the community about the reopening of the church with updated guidelines as we keep in mind the safety and wellbeing of our church members.

-- Masks are required for unvaccinated individuals (and not fully vaccinated) including children ages 3-11.
+- Masks are required for all individuals ages 3 and above.

 - We will not be asking for proof of vaccination.

 - If you have COVID symptoms, please stay home.

 - All liturgical ministers including altar servers, lectors, extraordinary ministers will resume as usual in the celebration of the liturgy.

 - Hand sanitation is available at all entries.

 - Holy Communion on the hand is highly encouraged.
 We continue to only receive the Body, not the Blood of Christ.

 - Masks are required for employees and volunteers at Mass.